 Think of it as trigger > pause > replace the old habit with a new one.
 By the way, if you want to read more about habits, you need to read The Power of Habit by Charles Duhigg (affiliate link).

 By finding your triggers, you’re more aware of what’s happening.
-You’re more present.
-You’re able to respond instead of react.
-And yelling and anger don’t have to be your default way of disciplining your kids.
+You’re more present and able to respond instead of react.
+Yelling and anger don’t have to be your default way of disciplining your kids.

 Get more tips: